pnnl/SLiCE/README.md

 a new knowledge graph from the publicly available real-world Medical Information Mart for Intensive Care III (MIMIC III) dataset in healthcare domain. https://mimic.physionet.org/
 - We also introduce a new knowledge graph from the publicly available Intrusion detection evalution dataset (ISCXIDS2012) https://www.unb.ca/cic/datasets/ids.html
+- Note: Relationship IDs have been converted to 1-based indexing if they were previously 0-based

 ### Install instructions:
 - Dependencies: Python 3.6, PyTorch 1.4.0 w/ CUDA 9.2, Pytorch Geometric